KL Rahul: Vice-captaincy (2021–22)

-2022 – present

-In the second test against South Africa in January 2022, Rahul captained India for the first time in test cricket and became the 34th Test captain of India.
-He scored a half-century on captaincy debut.
-Despite his best efforts, Rahul couldn't lead the team to victory and India lost the second Test by seven wickets.
-In first ODI against South Africa, he made his debut in ODI Captaincy and became the 26th ODI captain of India, however India lost the series 3–0 to South Africa South Africa.
+In the second test against South Africa in January 2022, Rahul captained India for the first time in Test cricket and became the 34th Test captain of India.
+He scored a half-century on his captaincy debut.
+Despite his best efforts, Rahul couldn't lead the team to victory, and India lost the second Test by seven wickets.
+In the first ODI against South Africa, he made his debut in ODI captaincy and became the 26th ODI captain of India.
+However, India lost the series 3–0 to South Africa.

-In February 2022, During the second ODI of India against the West Indies, Rahul scored 49 (48) and completed 6000 runs in International cricket across all formats.
-In the same ODI, Rahul sustained an upper left hamstring strain, and was ruled out of the next ODI as well as the upcoming T20Is series against the West Indies.
+In February 2022, during the second ODI of India against the West Indies, Rahul scored 49 (48) and completed 6000 runs in international cricket across all formats.
+In the same ODI, Rahul sustained an upper left hamstring strain and was ruled out of the next ODI as well as the upcoming T20Is series against the West Indies.
 Rahul was named captain for the South African tour of India in June, but was later ruled out of the series due to a groin injury.
 After a successful sports hernia surgery, Rahul came back to the team and was named captain for the India Tour of Zimbabwe in August.

 Rahul was the stand-in captain for the team during the last match played by team India in the 2022 Asia Cup against Afghanistan.

-Since his last 100 against South Africa in 2021, Rahul failed to score big runs due to this in February 2023 BCCI sacked him from Test vice-captaincy, many former cricketers and fans questioned his spot in the team and heavily criticized.
+Due to poor form, in February 2023 he was removed from the Test vice-captaincy, with his spot in the team questioned.

+Rahul made his return to cricket in Asia Cup 2023 against Pakistan.
+Rahul scored an unbeaten century on his return, scoring 111 off 106 balls.

+Following a successful Asia Cup, Rahul was named in the squad for 2023 Cricket World Cup.
+Ahead of the World Cup, Rahul was named as the captain for first two ODIs for the series against Australia.

+Rahul started his World Cup 2023 campaign scoring an unbeaten 97 against Australia in a tricky chase after India lost 3 wickets at the score of 2.
+In the final match of the group stage of the World Cup, against the Netherlands at the M. Chinnaswamy Stadium, Rahul recorded the fastest century by an Indian batter in a World Cup, when he reached the milestone in 62 deliveries.
+He coincidentally broke the record held by Rohit Sharma who hit a century earlier of 63 deliveries in the tournament during India's match against Afghanistan.
+In the final against Australia, Rahul top scored in India's first innings with 66 runs off 107 balls as they struggled to 240 and were comfortably defeated by 6-wickets.
+KL Rahul's slow innings in the finals was heavily criticised by experts and fans.